Sami Taoufik

 Sami Worship Taoufik (born 27 February 2002) is a Spanish-born Moroccan racing driver.
+He last competed in the TCR World Tour.

 Career

 Early career

 Born in Barcelona and based in Spain, Taoufik began karting in 2007, at age of five, and claimed four Spanish Championship titles.

-He competed for two seasons in the OK Junior category between 2015 and 2016, year in which he won the WSK Super Master Series OKJ with the British team Ricky Flynn Motorsport.
+Taoufik competed for two seasons in the OK Junior category between 2015 and 2016, year in which he won the WSK Super Master Series OKJ with the British team Ricky Flynn Motorsport.

-The following year, he moved to the OK and won the 2017 CIK-FIA European Championship with the same team.
+The following year, Taoufik moved to the OK and won the 2017 CIK-FIA European Championship with the same team.
 He was also awarded the 2017 Rookie of the year award by the FIA at only 16 years of age, the youngest in their history.

 Formula Renault

-In March 2018, Sami signed with Arden International to take part in the Formula Renault Eurocup.
+In March 2018, Taoufik signed with Arden International to take part in the Formula Renault Eurocup.